ywang-bom/sdm/README.md

 ## Possible Issues
 There maybe some memory issue on running the DXT tool as it requires large memory to extract data for large regions (e.g. `nmr`, `qld`).
-Data post-processings like inflation could be even more memory intensive.
+Data post-processing like inflation could be even more memory intensive.
 The tool will only guarantee to work with smaller regions as memory issue is more hardware and operating system related and cannot be easily solved in the code itself.

 ## Usage
-The functionalities of the tool is packaged as a Python module called `sdm`.
+The functionality of the tool is packaged as a Python module called `sdm`.
 An command line Python script, `sdmrun.py` is developed to interface with the module.
 The general form to use`sdmrun.py` is shown as follows:
 ```Bash